aldolat/posts-in-sidebar/README.md

 ### 3.7 ###

-* NEW: Added support to get posts from custom field when on single post (props by Mike S).
+* NEW: Added support to get posts, when on single post, from user-defined category/tag using custom field (props by Mike S).
 * NEW: Added support for changing number of posts when on single post.

 ### 3.6 ###